microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 August 7, 2017 Ramya Rao, [@ramyanexus](https://twitter.com/ramyanexus)

-A better Emmet experience, including abbreviation expansions in suggestion/auto-completion lists, multi-cursor support for most [Emmet actions](https://docs.emmet.io/actions/) and updated support for custom snippets are in store as we ship Emmet 2.0 in the July 2017 release of Visual Studio Code (version 1.15).
+In the July 2017 release of Visual Studio Code (version 1.15), we're shipping a better Emmet experience: Emmet 2.0.

+It's features include:

+* Emmet abbreviation expansions in suggestion/auto-completion lists.
+* Multi-cursor support for most [Emmet actions](https://docs.emmet.io/actions/).
+* Support for custom Emmet snippets.

 ![Emmet in suggestion/auto-completion list](2017_08_07_emmet.gif)

-With this move, we have re-written all of the Emmet actions using new npm modules from [@emmetio](http://github.com/emmetio).
+As part of this update, we have re-written all of the Emmet actions using new npm modules from [@emmetio](http://github.com/emmetio).

-The most important change for VS Code users is that Emmet Abbreviations will now appear in suggestion/auto-completion lists just like any other completion, and no longer have the `(kbstyle(Tab))` key as a dedicated keyboard shortcut in order to expand.
+An important change is that because Emmet abbreviations are displayed in the suggestion list, just like any other smart completion, the `kbstyle(Tab)` key is no longer used as the dedicated keyboard shortcut.
+This may take some getting used to but we think you'll see the benefits of Emmet sharing the same gesture as other smart completions.

-Read on to learn how this changes the way you use Emmet in Visual Studio Code.
+Read on to learn about the Emmet 2.0 changes in Visual Studio Code.

 ## New modular approach to Emmet

 Previously, the [Emmet library](https://github.com/emmetio/emmet) was a single monolithic codebase that was used for every [Emmet action](https://docs.emmet.io/actions/).
 The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 with smaller, re-usable modules.

-This was done to allow editor plugins to use the editor specific APIs for a better Emmet integration with editor features like multiple cursors and syntax detection.
+This was done to allow editor plugins to use the editor specific APIs for better Emmet integration on features like multiple cursors and syntax detection.

-There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation, including parsing an abbreviation, resolving snippets, rendering output as per syntax, and applying transformations.
+There are now separate npm modules from [@emmetio](https://github.com/emmetio) for the different parts of the pipeline required to expand an Emmet abbreviation.
+These include steps such as:

+* Parsing an abbreviation
+* Resolving snippets
+* Rendering output as per syntax
+* Applying transformations

 There are also separate modules for parsing HTML and CSS documents to aid in implementing the rest of the Emmet features.
 You can find these modules on npm under [emmetio](https://www.npmjs.com/~emmetio).

 This modular approach has allowed us to:

-- Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
+* Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
-- Provide multi cursor support for most of the Emmet actions.
+* Provide multi cursor support for most of the Emmet actions.
-- Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
+* Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
-- Pull the Emmet integration in VS Code from the core to an extension.
+* Pull the Emmet integration out of the VS Code core and into an extension.

-## Replacing use of Tab for expanding Emmet abbreviations
+## Replacing Tab for expanding Emmet abbreviations

-Many of our users had two issues with using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation**:
+There were two problematic issues with using the `kbstyle(Tab)` key as a keyboard shortcut for Emmet expansion:

-* Unexpected Emmet expansions occurring when the user wanted to just add an indent using the `kbstyle(Tab)` key.
+* Emmet expansions occurred when the user wanted to indent source code using the `kbstyle(Tab)` key.
-* Items from the suggestion list getting inserted when the user actually wanted to expand an Emmet abbreviation.
+* Items from the suggestion list were inserted when the user wanted to expand an Emmet abbreviation.

-[Sergey Chikuyonok](https://github.com/sergeche) realized that having Emmet show up in the suggestion list would be a much more pleasant experience.
+[Sergey Chikuyonok](https://github.com/sergeche) realized that having Emmet in the suggestion list would be a more pleasant experience.
+That this helped solve these two issues, was an added bonus.
+Now that we didn't need a default keybinding for the **Emmet: ExpandAbbreviation** command (command Id `editor.action.emmet.expandAbbreviation`), the `kbstyle(Tab)` key was freed to do what it was meant to: indent.

-The fact that this helped us solve both the above issues is an added bonus because the conflict between Emmet and the suggestion list is indeed best resolved by having Emmet show up in the suggestion list.

-With this move, the default keybinding of the `kbstyle(Tab)` key with the `editor.action.emmet.expandAbbreviation` is removed and the `kbstyle(Tab)` key is free to do what it was meant to do i.e add an indent.

-If you have `editor.quickSuggestions` turned off then you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.
+If you have the `editor.quickSuggestions` [setting](/docs/getstarted/settings.md) turned off, you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.

 If you don't want Emmet showing up in the suggestion/auto-completion list, set `emmet.showExpandedAbbreviation` to `never`.